NuCivic/react-dash/docs/development/components/Chart.md

 }
 ```

-Notice that all the chart configuration goes inside the settings object.
+Notice that all the chart configuration which will be passed to the nvd3 chart goes inside the settings object.

 If the x and y columns on your data already have the names you want, then you don't need to specify the x and y settings.